openrails/openrails/Source/Documentation/Manual/physics.rst

 auxiliary systems can be adjusted by the optional parameter ``ORTSAuxPowerOnDelay( )`` (by default in seconds).

-A :ref:`scripting interface <features-scripting-eps>` to customize the behavior of the power supply is also available.
+A :ref:`scripting interface <features-scripting-powersupply>` to customize the behavior of the power supply is also available.

 Steam Locomotives
 -----------------